COSMOS – 8114 (ALT ID – A1124855)

-During the initial examination Cosmos was tense, nervous, soft muzzle placed, allowed all handling.
+Summary: Tense, nervous, soft muzzle used, allowed all handling.

-RECOMMENDATIONS: Experience (suitable for an adopter with some previous dog experience, especially with the (behaviors outlined below).
+EXPERIENCE (suitable for an adopter with some previous dog experience, especially with the behaviors outlined below)

-_X_ Recommend no dog parks: Due to the concerning behaviors that Cosmos has shown during playgroup (see GROUPBEHAVIOR SUMMARY), we feel that Cosmos should not visit dog parks.
+Recommendations comments: Due to the concerning behaviors that Cosmos has shown during playgroup, we feel that Cosmos should not visit dog parks at this time.
 The Behavior Department recommends that he be socialized in a more controlled setting until his behavior towards other dogs can be further addressed.